dotnet/runtime/docs/workflow/testing/using-corerun.md

  * `CORE_ROOT` - The directory where to find the runtime DLLs itself (e.g. CoreCLR.dll).
  Defaults to be next to the corerun.exe host itself.
- * `CORE_LIBRARIES` - A directory to look for DLLS to resolve any assembly references.
+ * `CORE_LIBRARIES` - A semicolon-separated list of directories to look for DLLs to resolve any assembly references.
- It defaults CORE_ROOT if it is not specified.
+ It defaults to `CORE_ROOT` if not specified.

 These simple rules can be used in a number of ways